-- 173 The community sector and the Department agree to jointly identify management best practices. - In compliance with Treasury Board policies, the Department has adopted a risk management approach, in order to assess and monitor the initiatives and ensure that the approach suits the level of funding as well as the size and nature of the organization.
+- The Acadian and Francophone community sector and the Department agree to jointly identify management best practices. - In compliance with Treasury Board policies, the Department has adopted a risk management approach, in order to assess and monitor the initiatives and ensure that the approach suits the level of funding as well as the size and nature of the organization.
 The Risk-Based Audit Framework for Official Languages Support Programs entails a recipient audit plan.
-Some organizations will be asked to participate in this monitoring exercise. - With a focus on ongoing performance improvement, Canadian Heritage may ask selected community organizations to participate in an organizational audit to be conducted according to a framework established by the Department.
+Some organizations will be asked to participate in this monitoring exercise.

+With a focus on ongoing performance improvement, Canadian Heritage may ask selected Acadian and Francophone community sector organizations to participate in an organizational audit to be conducted according to a framework established by the Department.
 Participating groups will be financially compensated.